Louis-Marie de Castelbajac

 Louis-Marie de Castelbajac (born 6 July 1983) is a French designer and entrepreneur.

 Early life

 Louis-Marie de Castelbajac was born in Paris, France, the son of fashion designer Jean-Charles de Castelbajac and Catherine de Castelbajac.

-He descends from an aristocratic family of counts from the Bigorre and Gers regions of France.
+He is a Count from one of the oldest families of France, originating from Castelbajac in the region of Bigorre.

 Career

 De Castelbajac has two fashion lines.
 He is also an actor, an artist, and owner of an Armagnac brand.

 Fashion

 De Castelbajac worked for several years in the menswear unit of his father's fashion label, and served as creative director of his Castelbajac Lignée collection.

 In 2007, he launched a line of fitted cotton t-shirts called Panda Kunst.
 The shirts tend to have politically based slogans.

 Later, he created another fashion label called Le Void, which refers to The Book of Five Rings by samurai Miyamoto Musashi.
 The label consists of knit wear and t-shirts with plays on words written on them.

 He also collaborates with Tyler Alexandra Ellis to produce a bag line for her label, Tyler Alexandra.
 The line includes a bag with a beret top produced in France's oldest beret factory.

 De Castelbajac has also created t-shirts for OVS as part of an AIDS awareness campaign.